CommandersAct/Android/TCPrivacy/README.md

 TCPrivacy.getInstance().saveConsent(consent);
 </code></pre>
 <p>Please prefix your category IDs with "PRIVACY_CAT_" and your vendor IDs with "PRIVACY_VEN_.
 1 mean accepting this category or vendor, 0 is refusing.</p>
-<p>Passing vendor information is crucial for IAB.</p>
 <p>If you're using the SDK, this will propagate the information to the SDK and manage its state.</p>
-<h2 id="using-iab-consent-string">Using IAB Consent String</h2>
-<p>For now we can create a consent string, but we can't display the privacy center with information from the vendor list.
-We're creating a first release with only the consent string before so that all our client that don't use the Privacy Center can use IAB.</p>
-<p>If you want to have an offline version of the official vendor list, please add it to your project named "vendorlist.json" at the same place as you would with the privacy.json of the PCM (please check the PCM part).</p>
-<p>First you will need to add the consent library to your project.
-You will find it in the same repository.</p>
-<p>This library is named TC_IAB.aar and is present in this TCIAB folder.</p>
-<p>When you init the Privacy module it will check if this library is present in your project.
-If so, it will save in the phone that a CMP is present.</p>
-<p>Then later, when you save the consent, the consent string will automatically be created and saved.</p>
-<p>Everything saved is saved with keys defined under the IAB standards.
-We use mainly IABConsent_CMPPresent and IABConsent_ConsentString.</p>
-<h3 id="iab-with-privacy-center">IAB with Privacy Center</h3>
-<p>As explained above IAB is not made to work with the privacy center for now, so if you still want to use the privacy center, please do it like this:</p>
-<p>You first need to remove the automatic link between the module and IAB by disabling IAB:</p>
-<pre><code>TCPrivacy.getInstance().enableIAB = false;
-TCPrivacy.getInstance().vendorListVersion = 146;
-</code></pre>
-<p>You need to manually set the vendorListVersion also as this is required during the creation of the consent string (we default at 146 which is the version )</p>
-<p>Then when you want to save the consent you will need to manually send information:</p>
-<pre><code>Map&lt;String, String&gt; consent = new HashMap&lt;&gt;();
-consent.put("PRIVACY_CAT_1", "1");
-consent.put("PRIVACY_CAT_2", "1");
-consent.put("PRIVACY_CAT_3", "1");
-consent.put("PRIVACY_VEN_41", "1");
-consent.put("PRIVACY_VEN_89", "1");
-TCPrivacy.getInstance().saveConsentString(consent);
-</code></pre>
-<p>You can put this inside the "consentUpdated" callback and you need to map the ID you're using inside the privacy center to either a purpose id or a vendor id.
-For now we can't do better since we're not distinguishing vendors and category inside the privacy center.
-An evolution will be done after the support of IAB v2.</p>
 <h2 id="retaining-consent">Retaining consent</h2>
 <p>The saving of the consent on our servers is done automatically.</p>
 <p>But since we are saving the consent in our servers, we need to identify the user one way or another.
 By default the variable used to identify the user consenting is #TC_SDK_ID#, but you can change it to anything you'd like.</p>